Tools and Utilities

 the 'Guiding'

+tab of the Advanced Settings dialog.
 A search region size of 20 pixels should work for most

 configurations - just be sure you don't have multiple stars inside